crysxd/shared-firebase-preferences/README.md

 }
  ```

 Then simply attach the `PreferenceFragment` to the activity as usual, it will use a `SharedFirebasePreference` instance to store and receive the preferences!
+Changes made to the prefernces by the user will be instantely synced with the database.

 # Database Strucutre